Seagate/cortx-motr/doc/HLD_of_Motr_Object_Index.rst

 omg_ref and layout_ref refer to common owner/mode/group settings and layout definitions; these will frequently be cached in-memory and referenced by cobs in a many-to-one manner.
 Exact specification of these is beyond the scope of this document.

 References to the database tables are stored in a cob_domain in-memory structure.
-The database contents are stored persistently in a metadata container
+The database contents are stored persistently in a metadata container.

+There may be multiple cob_domains within a metadata container, but the usual case will be 1 cob_domain per container.
+A cob_domain may be identified by an ordinal index inside a container.
+The list of domains will be created at container ingest.

+       struct m0_cob_domain {

+                 cob_domain_id cd_id /* domain identifier */

+                     m0_list_link cd_domain_linkage

+                     m0_dbenv *cd_dbenv

+                     m0_table *cd_obj_idx_table

+                     m0_table *cd_namespace_table

+                     m0_table *cd_file-attr-basic_table

+                     m0_addb_ctx cd_addb

+        }